neurodata/neurodata.io/content/about/agreements.md

 	- For each accomplished task, a link to a research artefact documenting progress (a screencap, proof, figure, etc.)
 - Listen and provide constructive feedback to your teammates as appropriate

-The preferred practice is each week to move "next week" to "last week", and color code each element on the basis of whether it was completed (green), partially completed (yellow), or not even started (red).
+The preferred practice is each week to move "next week" to "last week", and color code each element on the basis of whether it was completed (green), partially completed (yellow), or not even started (red), or something else (blue).

-#### Weekly Lunches
+#### Weekly Lab Meetings

 So we all get a more broad view of team activities, we agree to have 1 hour for informal talks, Q&A, and lunch all weeks that JHU is open (including summers, unless otherwise specified).
 We agree to  **practice** before getting in front of 10-20 people, because every minute you speak you have implicitly asked many other people to devote to you, so please be respectful of other people's time.
 Each of us will when it is our turn in the rotation, which will be about twice a year, depending on the size of the team.
 Swapping dates with other lab members will be allowed whenever it is mutually agreed upon.
 New lab members will be added to the end of the queue when they join.

+#### Weekly Journal Club

+We strive to regularly participate in discussions and activities about how we can maximize our positive social impact to the surrounding community.
+We manifest this with an 'opt-in' weekly journal club where we will read and discuss contents related to real-world policies, social perspectives, and relavant data science tools.

 #### Annual Group Hangouts